 You will need to complete and submit your Registration Packet by mail or in person, because we need your original signature (Note: there are separate packets for Graduate and Undergraduate students, as well as for Alumni/Guests)

-Please place an “X” by the global business course you will be substituting for your study abroad course.
+Please place an “X” by the global business or capstone course you will be substituting for your study abroad course.
 The “Acceptance of Study Policies” form can be scanned or faxed to 909.335.5233.
 Please enter your name on the registration form as it appears (or will) appear on your passport.
 If you do not have a current passport (one that does not expire within 6 months of the travel dates), please work on getting that ASAP.

 Yes, please view our Scholarships Page for more information.